 - Daydreaming and/or “zoning out” without realizing it

-- Difficulty concentrating or paying attention (such as with reading or listen to others)
+- Difficulty concentrating or paying attention (such as reading or listening to others)

 - Easily distracted (especially by activities that are low-priority)